companieshouse/styleguides/language_common.md

 [Magic numbers in programming](https://en.wikipedia.org/wiki/Magic_number_(programming%29)

 ### Generally
-The guidence on using descriptive applies more generally to fixed values of other data types.
+The guidance on using constants with descriptive names applies more generally to fixed values of other data types.
 It makes the code easier to read.
 It is also helpful if the value represented by the constant changes.
 Searching for a value to replace can lead to false matches and risks changing values that should not change.

 If there is only a limited set of allowed values, you should consider using an enum instead if your language supports it.